AnickaVargova/ts_vs_fs/readme.md

 ![fs head](./imgs/fs_toDoubleTuple.png)

-Again, F# analyze the source code and found that if a function takes `anything` type and returns a tuple of `anything, anything`.
+Again, F# analyze the source code and found that if a function takes `anything` of type `'a` and returns a tuple of `anything, anything` of type `'a * 'a`.
 F# compiler infers that argument is of Generic type `'a`.
-This code looks like a dynamic scripting language like Python but it has a powerful 100% type-safe runtime.
-F# compiler is a piece of art.
+This code looks like a dynamic scripting language similar to the Python but it has a powerful 100% type-safe runtime.

 **🏆 F# won**